The power of the mind:

 That brings us back to the beginning.
 Our human capacity to think may be essential to our technological progress – from planes to the Internet and genetic modification – but you can’t get there with reason alone.
 It all starts with vision and intuition.
 And for that you have to go beyond reason.

-Petra explains how this works in part 3 of our conversation, which will soon appear here.
+Petra explains how this works in part 3 of our conversation.